 As you might be aware, there are other Spanish proficiency tests, such as the SIELE Spanish proficiency test which is also administered by the Instituto de Cervantes.
 But there are several reasons why you should take the DELE:

 If Spanish is part of your daily life, you have good reasons to try to obtain a diploma such as the DELE.
+If you are a secondary school student, you should also consider sitting Spanish GCSEs.

 Whatever level you are aiming for, it is essential to prepare yourself for the test!
 You shouldn't go into an exam without having an idea of its contents or format.
 Therefore studying beforehand will be crucial to you being successful.